ChrisWhealy/Cordova-Create/README.md

 * `copyFrom : String`

-  The directory from which the contents of the `www` directory should be copied.
+  The directory from which the contents of the Cordova `www` directory should be copied.

 * `linkTo : String`

-  The directory to which the `www` directory should be linked.
+  The directory to which the Cordova `www` directory should be linked.

   **NOTE:**  It makes no sense to supply pathnames for both the `copyFrom` *and* `linkTo` properties.
-You should specify one, or the other, but not both.
+You should specify one or the other, but not both.

-  However, if you are feeling particularly over zealous and supply pathnames for *both* parameters, then the following logic is used:
+  However, if you are feeling particularly over-zealous and supply pathnames for *both* parameters, then the following logic is used:

         Does the directory name specified in "copyFrom" exist?
           Yes --> Use this value for the --copyFrom parameter and ignore the "linkTo" property